ChristopherWerby/code-modules/README.md

 Code Modules documentation can be found at [https://codemodules.net][1]

-These sample files can be demoed at [https://sample.codemodules.net][2]
+The Sample Website can be demoed at [https://sample.codemodules.net][2]

 This [GitHub repo][3] contains the source code for the Sample Website so that you can take it apart and see how it works in practice.